|One Christmas Eve Night!

 loved this very kind, brave gentle man, and he loved them.

-Then one day a beautiful stranger arrived.
+Then one day a beautiful stranger arrived in the village

 Word spread, and it became known,

-that she came to the village
+she came to their village

 because she had tragically lost her family